 If you have short curly hair and are looking for a curly hairstyle that adds volume, then this stacked bob will work wonders.
 Your hairstylist will create a stacked bob by adding layers to the backside of your hair.
 You can create this look with your natural curls or add ringlet curls to your hair with heatless curling options, like flexi rod curls.

 9. Long and Loose Curls with Curtain Bangs

 Another way to bring attention to your face is to part your hair in the middle and add curtain bangs.
-Curtain bangs frame the face on both sides and look great on round face shapes.
+Curtain bangs frame the face on both sides and are a great hairstyle for round face shapes.
 These bangs also had volume to the hair because they curl out on both sides.